The below article will assume that you have one of the following hardware configurations:

-- Stand-Alone Drive which presents itself to the OS as a device name like /dev/sdc
+A stand-alone drive which presents itself to the OS as a device name (like /dev/sdc for example)

-- RAID Array configured on a RAID device, which presents itself to OS as a device name like /dev/sdc
+A RAID Array configured on a RAID device, which presents itself to OS as a device name (like /dev/sdc for example)

 Use the below command to initiate fdisk for formatting the disk.

-Now, we'll have an fdisk shell.
-We want to print the current disk's information, to see if it's empty.
-In the example below it's a 480GB SSD Drive:
+root@server:~# fdisk /dev/sdcNow we'll be presented with an fdisk shell on our console.
+We want to view the current disk's information to see if it's empty.
+In the example below it's a 480GB SSD drive and we’re using ‘p’ to print the information on-screen:

 Command (m for help): p